 Libraries play an important role in early childhood success through the expertise of trained librarians, early literacy programs, books, and digital tools that many families can’t afford on their own.
 Children who start school behind rarely catch up with their peers without costly direct reading intervention.
 Children who have been exposed to early literacy practices before they enter school are more likely to become successful readers throughout their years of schooling.

-Apply for up to $10,000 in grant funds to
+Apply for grant funds to

 - Ensure that more Idaho families with pre-kindergarten children have public library cards to gain access to the tools and resources needed to help children succeed in school, especially for families with limited access to preschool programming or who are not regular library users;

 - Increase the amount of early literacy activities done in the homes of pre-kindergarten children across the state; and

 - Increase the number of successful public library, school, and community partnerships that increase third-grade reading proficiency by focusing on pre-kindergarten experiences, especially for underserved children